Gita is a $3,250 personal cargo robot that follows you around

 Gita’s lid is also detachable, making it easier to store longer items.

 Gita can be powered through a normal wall outlet, and charges from flat in two hours — after which it will run continuously for four hours.
-In other words, you couldn’t rely on Gita for a day-trip.
+In other words, you couldn’t rely on Gita for a day trip.

 In terms of operating Gita, well, it can’t talk or understand verbal commands.
-Instead, it communicates through sounds that are coordinated with a color-coded light system that informs the owner of its current state, such as whether it’s powered up, ready to pair, or to convey information on its battery level.
+Instead, it communicates through sounds coordinated with a color-coded light system that informs the owner of its current state, such as whether it’s powered up and ready to pair, as well as conveying information about its battery level.

-There is also an accompanying mobile app, available for iOS and Android, which is not strictly necessary for basic functionality, but it offers users another option for locking and unlocking the cargo lid, and it also enables them to hand-off access to Gita for other people, and even stream music — yes, Gita has a built in Bluetooth speaker.
+There’s an accompanying mobile app, available for iOS and Android, which is not strictly necessary for basic functionality, but it offers users another option for locking and unlocking the cargo lid and also enables them to hand off access to Gita to other people, and even stream music — yes, Gita has a built in Bluetooth speaker.

 Expensive folly?

 Gita isn’t the first sidewalk-traversing robot to hit the public sphere — Amazon and a number of food-delivery companies are using similar vehicles to transport goods to customers.
-But PFF is hoping to throw another option into the burgeoning urban mobility industry, which includes everything from electric scooters to bike-share schemes.
+But PFF is hoping to throw a new candidate into the urban mobility ring, which includes everything from electric scooters to bike-sharing programs.

-“PFF was founded to create lifestyle-transforming mobility solutions, allowing people to move with greater freedom in their neighborhoods,” noted PFF cofounder and CEO Greg Lynn.
+“PFF was founded to create lifestyle-transforming mobility solutions, allowing people to move with greater freedom in their neighborhoods,” said PFF cofounder and CEO Greg Lynn.
 “With the Gita robot, our first product, we’re thrilled to see that vision come to life.
-From students to working professionals, new parents to grandparents, Gita empowers people of all ages to more actively enjoy their surroundings, and to interact with their communities in a more meaningful way.”
+From students to working professionals, new parents to grandparents, Gita empowers people of all ages to more actively enjoy their surroundings and to interact with their communities in a more meaningful way.”

-In truth, $3,250 represents a fairly insane amount of money when you consider its intended use-cases and inherent limitations.
-Gita is only designed to work on solid terrain, such as paths and sidewalks, meaning that this will not run on mud, tall grass, sand, or snow.
-It also can’t climb stairs, is limited to slopes with a gradient of 16 percent (which actually should be fine for most cities), and although it should be fine in most rainfall scenarios, the company warns that the lid isn’t watertight — so you might want to be careful with objects that could be damaged by water.
+In truth, $3,250 is a fairly insane amount of money when you consider the robot’s intended use cases and inherent limitations.
+Gita is only designed to work on solid terrain, such as paths and sidewalks, meaning that it will not run on mud, tall grass, sand, or snow.
+It also can’t climb stairs and is limited to slopes with a gradient of 16% (which actually should be fine for most cities).
+And although it should be fine in most rainfall scenarios, the company warns that the lid isn’t watertight — so you might want to be careful with objects that could be damaged by water.

 Moreover, Gita on its own weights 50 pounds, which rises to 90 pounds when filled to its maximum weight capacity — so this can’t easily be picked up when on the move should the owner encounter a flight of stairs or muddy patch of grass.
-But there are a couple of handles inside Gita for those moments when it needs to be picked up and put in a car, for example.
+But there are a couple of handles inside Gita for moments when it needs to be picked up and put in a car, for example.

-On the surface, Gita seems to be a very expensive folly for those unwilling to carry their own belongings in a bag.
-However, it could prove useful for those unable to carry heavier items, either due to a disability or if their hands are otherwise engaged with carrying children, for example.
+On the surface, Gita seems a very expensive folly for those unwilling to carry their own belongings in a bag.
+However, it could prove useful for anyone unable to carry heavier items, either due to a disability or because their hands are otherwise engaged with carrying children, for example.
 PFF’s official line on how it expects Gita to improve people’s lives is that it helps them prioritize “healthy activity and social interaction.”
-Indeed, it seems that Gita is being pitched as a tool that allows people to lock their devices away and free themselves for more meaningful real-world interactions.
+It seems Gita is being pitched as a tool that allows people to lock their devices away and free themselves for more meaningful real-world interactions.

-“PFF may be a robotics company, but we’re focused on revitalizing everyday human movement and social interconnections,” added Jeffrey Schnapp, cofounder and ‘chief visionary officer’ at PFF.
+“PFF may be a robotics company, but we’re focused on revitalizing everyday human movement and social interconnections,” added Jeffrey Schnapp, cofounder and chief visionary officer at PFF.
 “By prioritizing healthy activity and social interaction, PFF is carving out a new category within the field of robotics: technology that moves the way people move and that augments human experiences rather than replacing or stifling them.
-With Gita in tow, people are free to put down their screens, get moving and reconnect with the truly precious ‘cargo’ that shapes their lives: their partners, kids and friends.”
+With Gita in tow, people are free to put down their screens, get moving, and reconnect with the truly precious ‘cargo’ that shapes their lives: their partners, kids, and friends.”

-Whether people really would use Gita as a way to self-regulate their screen usage isn’t clear, but it has certainly been designed with that use-case in mind — inside, there is a charging port for phones and other electronics.
+Whether people really would use Gita as a way to self-regulate their screen usage isn’t clear, but it has certainly been designed with that use case in mind — inside is a charging port for phones and other electronics.

-However you want to use Gita, it will be available to buy from November 18, though it will be opening up an early-access system for people to place their orders early.
+However you want to use Gita, it will be available to buy from November 18, though the company will be opening up an early-access option for people looking to place their orders early.